 The default size of your Replay videos will be the same resolution in which the original capture was recorded.
-For example, if you record your capture on an iPhone X, then the Replay in Unity or Luna Create Hub will default to 1125x2436.
+For example, if you record your capture on an iPhone X, then the Replay in Unity or Creative Suite will default to 1125x2436.

 One of the core benefits of using Luna Replay, is the ability to create videos from a single capture in additional resolutions and aspect ratios.

 In order to do this, you must decide on your scaling strategy.

 Luna provides three Scaling types to choose from when replaying your videos.

 - Scale Gameplay

 As an example - here's an original recording of a video in 1080x1920.
 Below we discuss the different scaling options with an image of the output from Luna Replay when choosing a resolution of 1080x1080.